osrf-migration/vrx-wiki/tutorials/SystemSetupInstall.md

 # Install all prerequisites in your host system #

-* Because the simulation uses some relatively new (as of summer 2018) features in ROS and Gazebo, it is highly recommended that you upgrade the packages installed on your system:
+* Because the simulation uses some relatively new (as of winter 2019) features in ROS and Gazebo, it is highly recommended that you upgrade the packages installed on your system:

 ```
 #!bash